OpenKinect/libfreenect/README.md

 - glut     (included with OSX)
 - [pthreads-win32](http://sourceforge.net/projects/pthreads4w/) (Windows)

-For audio support, you must have firmware to upload to the Kinect.
-If you specify a non-redistributable package, firmware will be downloaded automatically:

-    cmake -L .. -DBUILD_REDIST_PACKAGE=OFF

-Note that the downloaded firmware may not be legal to redistribute!

 ## <a name="fetch-build"></a>Fetch & Build

     git clone https://github.com/OpenKinect/libfreenect
     cd libfreenect
     mkdir build
     cd build
-    cmake -L ..
+    cmake -L .. # -L lists all the project options make
-    make

     # if you don't have `make` or don't want color output
     # cmake --build .

+Use CMake options to control what gets built.
+For example, to build the python wrapper:

+    cmake .. -DCMAKE_BUILD_PYTHON=ON
+    make
+    python2 wrappers/python/python2/test.py
+    python3 wrappers/python/python3/test.py

 You can specify a build with debug symbols:

-    cmake -L .. -DCMAKE_BUILD_TYPE=debug
+    cmake .. -DCMAKE_BUILD_TYPE=debug
     # or with optimizations
-    # cmake -L .. -DCMAKE_BUILD_TYPE=RelWithDebInfo
+    # cmake .. -DCMAKE_BUILD_TYPE=RelWithDebInfo

 You can build .deb, .rpm, and/or .tgz packages with `cpack`:

-    cmake .. -L -DBUILD_CPACK_DEB=ON -DBUILD_CPACK_RPM=ON -DBUILD_CPACK_TGZ=ON
+    cmake .. -DBUILD_CPACK_DEB=ON -DBUILD_CPACK_RPM=ON -DBUILD_CPACK_TGZ=ON
     cpack

+For audio support, you must upload firmware to the device.
+Newer Kinect models may require audio firmware for motor and LED support.
+The best method is to [insert firmware at runtime](https://github.com/OpenKinect/libfreenect/issues/376#issuecomment-41211251) just after calling `freenect_init()`.

+Alternately, firmware for Kinect model 1414 can be downloaded automatically by specifying:

+    cmake .. -DBUILD_REDIST_PACKAGE=OFF

+Note that firmware may not be legal to redistribute in your jurisdiction!

 ## OSX